-English Language Teachers’ Association in Serbia Features the Network Verbalisti in the IT for ET
+English Language Teachers’ Association in Serbia features the network Verbalists in the IT for ET

-In recent years social media has become a predominant factor in our daily communication, especially among young people, who ‘hang out’ on Facebook or Twitter via their laptops or mobile devices almost around the clock.
+In recent years social media has become a predominant factor in our daily communication, especially among young people, who ‘hang out’ on Facebook, Instagram or Twitter via their laptops or mobile devices almost around the clock.
 We update our status on (un)usual events in our lives, write on our friends’ walls or just tweet an interesting link from any imaginable sphere of life.
-Such is the power of social media that the rumour has it that if news/information is not on Tweeter, Facebook or LinkedIn, it literally did not happen.
+Such is the power of social media that the rumor has it that if news/information is not on Tweeter, Facebook, Instagram, or LinkedIn, it literally did not happen.

 So, why not use this trend of massification of online communication also as a means to attracting (young) people to learn languages in a funny, informal and laid-back way?
-Prodirekt company has recognized the power of social media as a tool to reaching out to potential English language learners by creating a language network Verbalisti.
-Our co-editor, Marija Ivanovic, has spoken with Prodirekt’s director of educational programmes, Jasmina Saric, who explains the ideas behind their work as well as the latest trends in English learning in Serbia when it comes to social media and entertainment.
+Prodirekt company has recognized the power of social media as a tool to reaching out to potential English language learners by creating a Verbalists Language Network.
+Our co-editor, Marija Ivanovic, has spoken with Prodirekt’s director of educational programs, Jasmina Saric, who explains the ideas behind their work as well as the latest trends in English learning in Serbia when it comes to social media and entertainment.

-Tell us more about the social language network Verbalisti – what inspired its concept and how it develops?
+Tell us more about the social language network Verbalists (Verbalisti) – what inspired its concept and how it develops?

-It all happened three years ago after the prolonged talks with our educational partners – major European language schools and colleges, about how we could raise the standard of language learning in our region.
+It all happened in 2009 after the prolonged talks with our educational partners – major European language schools and colleges, about how we could raise the standard of language learning in our region.
 We wanted to offer students in the region a social media that will be a motivating factor to learn foreign languages.
-Consequently, we created the social media and language network Verbalisti that quickly changed many things in our region.
-Probably the most significant result is that Verbalisti language network diversifies the language learning practice in Serbia by introducing innovative and up-to-date approaches, such as learning through social media and entertainment.
+Consequently, we created the social media and Verbalists Language Network that quickly changed many things in the Balkans.
+Probably the most significant result is that Verbalists (Verbalisti) diversify the language learning practice in the region by introducing innovative and up-to-date approaches, such as learning through social media and entertainment.
 The network features various online language learning tools and YouTube videos.
-Additional educational content can be accessed through the two language specific blogs of Verbalisti - stranijeziciblog.com (Serbian) i stranskijazici.com (Macedonian).
-Last year, in partnership with Pearson and Kings Colleges London, Verbalisti conducted the language competition Verbalizuj se!, with a two-week language course in Kings Colleges in London as the main prize.
+Last year, in partnership with Pearson and Kings Colleges London, Verbalisti conducted the Verbalizuj se! language competition, with a two-week language course in Kings Colleges in London as the main prize.
 The competition generated 432 entries and more than 34,000 visits to the site in just one month.

-What in your opinion makes Verbalisti so special and different?
+What in your opinion makes Verbalists so special and different?

-Now that you’ve mentioned the interviews with the celebrities in your media, tell us how important was their support for Verbalisti popularity and how can social media be used in the classroom?
+Now that you’ve mentioned the interviews with the celebrities in your media, tell us how important was their support for Verbalists popularity and how can social media be used in the classroom?

 We talked about students’ preferences, especially the younger ones, for the digital media and social networks.
-It explains to a great extent the fast growth of the language network Verbalisti, but what is the situation like when it comes to the foreign language teachers?
+It explains to a great extent the fast growth of the Verbalists Language Network, but what is the situation like when it comes to the foreign language teachers?
 How trained and how prepared are they for the advantages of the digital media and the latest teaching tools?

-PRODIREKT, with its language network Verbalisti, recently signed the regional partnership agreement with the Paris based Entertainment Learning, the creator of language learning service – English Attack!
+PRODIREKT, with its Verbalists Language Network, recently signed the regional partnership agreement with the Paris based Entertainment Learning, the creator of language learning service – English Attack!
 In line with the importance of adopting new media in our teaching, we will in the next issue discuss with Jasmina Saric the power of social media and how digital entertainment can be applied to help people learn languages.

 Marija Ivanovic is a MELT co-editor, an educational consultant and an English teacher.
 At the moment, she is setting up a project on harnessing teacher and student emotional intelligence called ‘Cool Fire’ in Denmark with partners from the UK.
 Her professional interests include Reflective practice, Teacher development, School leadership and Emotional intelligence.
 She received her BA degree in the English language and literature from the Faculty of Philology, Belgrade University and her MA in Lifelong learning from the Danish School of Education, Deusto University and London University respectively.